davidmoten/sparse-hilbert-index/README.md

   .count();
 ```
 ## Concurrency
 A concurrency level of 8 appears optimal with a single S3 object, i.e up to 8 chunks at a time will be requested from a single S3 object.
+Of course you should test with your own data to find the best concurrency level.

 <img src="src/docs/chart.jpg"/>